Graham · Kintail

 Biod an Fhithich — common questions

-- Biod an Fhithich is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 484m of ascent and takes most walkers 3-5 hours.
+- On the OutdoorSCOT scale, Biod an Fhithich comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 484m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: Deer fence then steep grass and bracken on the lower slopes — a hard pull straight up.

-- Where do I park for Biod an Fhithich?
+- Where should I park to climb Biod an Fhithich?

-- Standard parking is at NG934196 near Fort William.
+- Standard parking is at NG934196.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Biod an Fhithich?
+- When should I climb Biod an Fhithich?

 - The standard good-weather months for Biod an Fhithich are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.